Enhancing corporate governance

 With regard to the conduct of general meetings of shareholders, we are making efforts to facilitate the understanding of shareholders by, for example, printing the convocation notice in color and incorporating video presentations into the delivery of business reports.
 The convocation notice, reference documents, and reports are also available on the Company’s website.

-The notice for the 13th Annual General Meeting of Shareholders, scheduled for June 27, 2023, was sent on June 9, 2023, 18 days prior to the meeting (the legal date is June 12, 2023).
-On June 1, 2023, (26 days prior to the General Meeting of Shareholders), the Company initiated electronic delivery measures on the Tokyo Stock Exchange and the Company's website (the legal date was June 6).
+The notice for the 14th Annual General Meeting of Shareholders, scheduled for June 25, 2024, was sent on June 7, 2024, 18 days prior to the meeting (the legal date is June 10, 2024).
+On June May 31, 2024, (25 days prior to the General Meeting of Shareholders), the Company initiated electronic delivery measures on the Tokyo Stock Exchange and the Company's website (the legal date was June 4).
 This was done to ensure that shareholders had sufficient time and access to information to exercise their voting rights.
-Should there be a need for additional information, it will be posted on the Company's website.
+At the general meeting venue, we made environmental arrangements in consideration of the Act for Eliminating Discrimination against Persons with Disabilities (Disability Discrimination Elimination Act), such as setting up designated wheelchair areas.

 In order to deepen the understanding of shareholders and others who were unable to attend the meeting, the business report was posted in video format on the Company’s website in advance, and the meeting was streamed live on the day of the meeting.
 The video of the meeting is also made available after the meeting for shareholders who were unable to view the live stream.